Nashville, Tennessee Population 2019

-Nashville has become a very popular destination for immigrants due to a healthy job market and fairly low cost of living.
+Nashville has become a trendy destination for immigrants due to a healthy job market and relatively low cost of living.
 The foreign-born population of the city tripled between 1990 and 2000, from 12,600 to 39,500.
 The foreign-born population has nearly doubled over the last decade and makes up about 12% of the population.
 The city is home to large populations of Mexicans, Kurds, Vietnamese, Cambodians, Laotians, Arabs and Bantus.
 There are also small communities of Pashtuns from Pakistan and Afghanistan, mostly concentrated in Antioch.
-Nashville is home to the largest community of Kurdish people in the country, while many of around 60,000 Bhutanese refugees admitted to the country settled in the area.
-There is also a strong American Jewish community here with a history dating back more than 150 years.
+Nashville is home to the largest population of Kurdish people in the country, while many of around 60,000 Bhutanese refugees admitted to the country settled in the area.
+There is also an active American Jewish community here with a history dating back more than 150 years.

 In 1963, the city consolidated its government with nearby Davidson County to form a metropolitan government.
 Nashville has enjoyed steady growth since the 1970s, particularly during the boom of the 90s, and it is today one of the fastest-growing regions in the Upland South.

 Nashville is enjoying healthy growth due to its music industry, tourists and new residents primarily comprised of immigrants and young people.
 A Gallup poll in 2013 ranked Nashville as one of the top 5 regions for job growth in the country.